Auctions

 PJ Coetzee was admitted as an Attorney in 2002 and as a Conveyancer in 2006.
 PJ Coetzee has been practicing for his own account since 2007.

 PJC Attorneys specialises in online auctions and would like to offer you guidelines in this regard.
-Online auctions allow all participants to have an equal and fair chance of competitive bidding, just as they would at an auction taking place in person.
+As per regular in-person auctions, online auctions allow all participants/bidders an equal and fair opportunity to compete.

-The auction method has been round for centuries and it continues to thrive because it is one of the fairest and most transparent ways to conduct a sale.
+The auction method has been around for centuries and it continues to thrive because it is a equitable and transparent way to conduct a sale.
 Both buyers and sellers have the opportunity to plan a strategy that would lead to a successful transaction.

-An auction is the sale of property (movable or immovable) to a buyer who has won a bid against other potential buyers for the item being sold.
-An auction occurs during a specified time period at a venue or online
+An auction is the sale of property (movable or immovable) to a buyer who has won a bid against other potential buyers for an item being sold.
+An auction occurs during a specified time period at a venue or online.

 Auctions are a fast and effective way to sell properties.
 The process is a little different to an ordinary sale in that there are different rules and terminology that apply.
 Auctions are exciting and presents a timely and strategic alternative to traditional sales methods while creating great opportunities for both sellers and buyers.